 The Earls of Chester created barons to exercise authority beneath them and to raise armed men when required.
 One of those feudal barons was the Baron of Stockport.
 The second Sir Robert de Stockport played a part in the development of the town, the direct consequences of which lasted over 600 years.

-Around the year 1220 he obtained a Charter from the Earl of Chester, Randle III, which granted the burgesses of Stockport the right to elect their own mayor.
+Around the year 1220 he obtained a Charter from the Earl of Chester, Randle III.
+This granted the burgesses of Stockport the right to elect their own mayor.

-That Charter, with only few changes, served as the basis of local government in Stockport until the 1835 Municipal Corporation Act swept away such ancient traditions and privileges, and gave England and Wales a uniform pattern of local authorities.
+That Charter, with only few changes, served as the basis of local government in Stockport.
+That was until the 1835 Municipal Corporation Act swept away such ancient traditions and privileges, and gave England and Wales a uniform pattern of local authorities.

 Stockport became a town divided into seven wards, with a Council consisting of 14 Aldermen and 42 Councillors.
 A further Act, in 1888, raised the town to the status of a County Borough.